Top 12 Clinical Dietitian Skills to Put on Your Resume

 1. Nutritional Assessment

-Nutritional assessment is a comprehensive evaluation conducted by a clinical dietitian to determine an individual's nutritional status, identify any nutritional deficiencies or excesses, and inform the development of a personalized diet plan to support health and manage diseases.
+Nutritional assessment is a comprehensive evaluation a clinical dietitian conducts to determine nutritional status, flag deficiencies or excesses, and shape an individualized plan that supports health and manages disease.

 Why It's Important